 Committee chair, Rt.
 Hon Keith Vaz, said: ‘A system of local scrutiny makes sense for PCCs, but the public cannot possibly judge whether their PCC is upholding the standards of the office and giving them a good deal unless they make a comparison with other PCCs.

 ‘Some commissioners have already failed to meet the deadline for publishing information online, but there is no one in Government keeping track.’

-Vaz pointed to the suspension of a chief constable without consultation, alongside controversial appointments which were not given appropriate examination by Police and Crime Panels (PCPs), as examples of ‘maverick decision making’ which needed to be guarded against.
+Vaz pointed to the suspension of a chief constable without consultation in Lincolnshire, alongside controversial appointments which were not given appropriate examination by Police and Crime Panels (PCPs) in Kent, as evidence of ‘maverick decision making’ which needed to be guarded against.